EtheaDev/InstantObjects/trunk/Docs/Readme.txt

 A database for storing the business objects can be automatically generated from the defined model via the Database Builder.
-InstantObjects supports databases available via BDE, ADO, InterBase Express, dbExpress, DBISAM, FlashFiler and Advantage Database Server.
+InstantObjects supports databases available via BDE, ADO, InterBase Express, dbExpress, DBISAM, FlashFiler, NexusDb, UIB and Advantage Database Server, plus a native, file-based XML storage.

 OBJECT PERSISTENCE

 One of the major issues when developing object-oriented applications is object persistence.
-InstantObjects adresses this issue by providing a powerfull persistence mechanism that allows using the most common databases as storage.
+InstantObjects adresses this issue by providing a powerful persistence mechanism that allows using the most common databases as storage.
 Storing and retrieving objects is a simple matter of invoking methods of the common ancestor class, TInstantObject.
 Mapping of objects to and from tables is done automatically by the persistence engine of InstantObjects.
 Relations between objects defined in the business model are handled seamlessly.

 OBJECT PRESENTATION